Dante-Cadiz/lemon-qualitycontrol/README.md

 - [Streamlit](https://streamlit.io/) - Development of dashboard for presentation of data and project delivery
 - [Heroku](https://www.heroku.com/) - Deployment of dashboard as web application
 - [Git/GitHub](https://github.com/) - Version control and storage of source code
+- [Gitpod](https://www.gitpod.io/) - IDE Workspace in which application was developed

 ## Testing